 After hours of snorkeling, we got back to our homestays by noon.
-After having chicken and white rice provided for lunch, we packed up to leave.
-On our way back to Batam on our boat, we could have all talked about the snorkeling we did in the morning… but nope.
-We were way too exhausted to do that!
+After lunch, we packed up to leave.
+On our way back to Batam on our boat, we could’ve talked about the snorkeling experience, but nope.
+We were way too exhausted!

-We were super-tanned.
-Super exhausted.
-All we needed now was a good night’s sleep.
-So we didn’t even bother speaking much to one another.
-We all knew we’d enjoyed our stay and snorkeling in Abang Island deeply.
-There wasn’t a question about it!
+Super-tanned and exhausted, all we needed was a big night’s sleep.
+We didn’t even bother speaking to one another.
+We all knew we’d enjoyed our stay and Abang Island snorkeling.

-If you haven’t snorkeled yet and wish to spend an evening close to the seas and nature, then Abang Island’s definitely waiting for you!
-Tell me about it if you do go there sometime!
+Say you haven’t snorkeled yet and wish to spend an evening close to the seas and nature, then the Abang Island snorkeling experience is waiting for you!

 - Note: Some people don’t like getting sun-tanned.
 And the heat in Indonesia is harmful to your skin.
 It’s best to take precautionary measures and apply sunscreen before you go.